Constans

 Monetary Reform

-In 348 AD, Constans, along with his co-Emperor brother Constantius II, carried out a major reform of the bronze coinage system.
-The small drastically reduced follis (AE4) denomination was discontinued.
-A new series of bronze coins were introduced based upon a unit measuring 23mm in diameter known as the centenionalis.
-A half denomination was also introduced thus providing two bronze denominations.
+In 348 AD, Constans, along with his co-emperor brother Constantius II, carried out a major reform of the bronze coinage system.
+The small, drastically reduced follis (AE4) denomination was discontinued.
+A new series of bronze coins was introduced based upon a unit measuring 23mm in diameter known as the centenionalis.
+A half denomination was also introduced, thus providing two bronze denominations.
 At first, the reform coinage typically bore the reverse inscription “FEL TEMP REPARATIO.”

 DENOMINATIONS